kz4killua/techwave/README.md

 # Techwave Solutions

+## Overview
+This project is a catalog that has been built with python and Django, that aims to help organize and keep track of owner's supplies through a user friendly interface.

 ## How to Run
 1. Install Python if you haven't already.
 You can download it from [here](https://www.python.org/downloads/).
 2. Clone the repository and navigate to the project directory.